jideCreppy/ticket-master/README.md

 3. NPM (Node Package Manager)
 4. Docker Desktop (make sure this is started and running)

-## Within the project folder
+## Within the project folder run:

 ```
-Run composer install
+composer install
 ```

-### Make a copy of .env.example and rename it to .env
+### Make a copy of .env.example file and rename it to .env and run:

 ```
-Run php artisan key:generate
+php artisan key:generate
-This should generate a new APP_KEY environment variable in your .env file with your applications key
 ```
+#### This should generate a new APP_KEY value in your .env file.

 # Database

 ### Update the following .env variables